 SEC.
-112. Section 8360.1 is added to the Education Code, to read:
+112. Section 8360.1 of the Education Code is repealed.

-8360.1.
-Except as waived under Section 8242 and except as stated in Section 18203 of Title 5 of the California Code of Regulations regarding program directors in schoolage community services programs, any entity operating early learning and educational support programs providing direct classroom services to children, pursuant to Article 5 (commencing with Section 8228), at two or more sites, shall employ a program director who possesses a permit or credential issued by the Commission on Teacher Credentialing authorizing supervision of a child care and development program, including, but not limited to:

-- (a) An administrative credential. - (b) A children's center supervision permit.

-(c) A program director permit.
+- 25 SEC.
+113. Section 8360.1 is added to the Education Code, to 26 read: - 8360.1.
+Except as waived under Section 8242 and except as stated in Section 18203 of Title 5 of the California Code of Regulations regarding program directors in schoolage community services programs, any entity operating early learning and educational support programs providing direct classroom services to children, pursuant to Article 5 (commencing with Section 8228), at two or more sites, shall employ a program director who possesses a permit or credential issued by the Commission on Teacher Credentialing authorizing supervision of a child care and development program, including, but not limited to: - (a) An administrative credential. - (b) A children's center supervision permit. - 39 (c) A program director permit.

-- 2 (d) A waiver issued by the Superintendent pursuant to Section 3 8244. - 4 SEC.
-113. Section 8360.2 of the Education Code is amended 5 to read: - 8360.2.
-Not later than 95 days after the governing board of a public agency sets the date a person employed by that board shall begin service in a position requiring a children's center instructional permit or a children's center supervision permit or credential, that person shall file, on or before that date, with the county superintendent of schools a valid permit issued on or before that date, authorizing him or her to serve in a position for which he or she was employed.
-Upon renewal of that permit, that person shall file that renewal with the county superintendent of schools no later than 95 days after the renewal. - SEC.
-114. The heading of Article 17 (commencing with Section 8390) of Chapter 2 of Part 6 of Division 1 of Title 1 of the Education Code is amended to read:
+1 (d) A waiver issued by the Superintendent pursuant to Section 2 8244.

+8360.2.
+Not later than 95 days after the governing board of a public agency sets the date a person employed by that board shall begin service in a position requiring a permit or credential, that person shall file, on or before that date, with the county superintendent of schools a valid permit issued on or before that date, authorizing him or her to serve in a position for which he or she was employed.
+Upon renewal of that permit, that person shall file that renewal with the county superintendent of schools no later than 95 days after the renewal.

+SEC.
+115. The heading of Article 17 (commencing with Section 8390) of Chapter 2 of Part 6 of Division 1 of Title 1 of the Education Code is amended to read:

 Article 17.
-Infant-Care and Development and Toddler Services
+Infant and Toddler Services

 8390.
-The Superintendent of Public Instruction may, with funds appropriated for-such that purpose, enter into agreements with school districts or community college districts or county superintendents of schools for the establishment and maintenance of early learning and educational support programs for the care and development of infants, and the training of students pupils in their roles as parents, as part of the high school program.
+The Superintendent may, with funds appropriated for that purpose, enter into agreements with school districts or community college districts or county superintendents of schools for the establishment and maintenance of early learning and educational support programs for infants, and the training of pupils in their roles as parents, as part of the high school program.

+- 8392.
+Infant early learning and educational support services include, but are not limited to, the following: - (a) Supervision and group care, providing for the physical and emotional needs of the infant in a manner that conveys concern and engenders trust. - (b) Educational stimulation from the earliest development stages onward.

+1 (c) Development and health screening and treatment.
+SEC.
+117.

 - SEC.
-116. Section 8392 of the Education Code is amended to read: - 8392.
-Infant-care and development early learning and educational support services include, but are not limited to, the following: - (a) Supervision and group care, providing for the physical and emotional needs of the infant in a manner-which that conveys concern and engenders trust. - (b) Educational stimulation from the earliest development stages onward.

-1 (c) Health Development and health screening and treatment.
-2 SEC.
-117. Section 8394 of the Education Code is amended a

-8394. (a) In school districts maintaining more than one high school, the governing board, after soliciting the opinions of-student pupil parents and other interested persons, shall determine the location of the infant-eare and development center.
+118. Section 8394 of the Education Code is amended to read: - 8394. (a) In school districts maintaining more than one high school, the governing board, after soliciting the opinions of pupil parents and other interested persons, shall determine the location of the infant center. - (b) Infant centers shall be located within high school buildings or within that proximity to high school buildings as would ensure convenient access by pupil parents and other pupils.